 So, I settled for painting the walls a pale yellow to brighten up the space and waited for the right time to make my move.
 You know the move.
 The “Hon, I’ve been thinking…” conversation.

 (Nothing like a toddler in underwear streaking through a photo shoot.
-This was a common thing when my boys were really smaller.)
+This was a common thing when my boys were smaller.)

 I finally got my chance when I was asked to partner with True Value as a part of their blog squad.
 The walls went from pale yellow to pale blue and I repainted the ceilings in the family room and kitchen.
 I also bought primer and paint for the cabinets as well as new hardware.

 The project was a bear.
 I think I have 51 cabinets doors…I haven’t counted since I put them back on after painting them.
 It took me about two weeks from start to finish, but it made a huge difference in the look of the room.
 Huge.

 Paint is amazing.

 I used Zinsser Primer, which is water, based followed by Benjamin Moore’s Satin Impervo, which is oil based, in off-the-shelf white.
 That’s not the name of the color.
 It’s just the default white sold off the shelf.
 (This isn’t a paid review or featured post, by the way.)

 Oil is very different to work with if you’ve only used latex, Chalk Paint, Milk Paint, etc. I wouldn’t say it’s my favorite to work with, but it has worn so well and I would use oil on kitchen cabinets again in a heartbeat.
 (Here’s a video on how I painted my cabinets, if you’re interested.)